(Our full COVID safety protocol will be available soon)

 Q: Can I take pictures or use a mobile device inside the attraction?

 A: No cameras.
 No cell phones on the trails.
 Flashes and cell phone lights ruin the show that you and others paid to see, and also pose a safety hazard to those who must spend eternity in the dark.
 Taking calls during the show is disrespectful to say the least.
 Don't expect to have friendly spirits if you get caught on the phone.
 We reserve the right to confiscate cell phones for the duration of the show if our policy is ignored.
 Bottom Line: Leave the camera home and turn cell phones OFF while on the trails.

 Q: Are there group discounts?

 Q: What If It Is Raining?

 A: We're not afraid of a little rain, but our attractions will be closed if it is raining heavily or we deem it unsafe for customers.
 The decision on the trail is made at 5:30 PM each night, and will be posted on our website.
-Tickets are good for any one operational night, so there is no need for rainchecks to be issued - just come on another night.
-If the final night is rained out, then passes good for attendance the following year will be issued to those who are physically present to receive them.
+Those who purchased tickets on a cancelled night will have the option of rescheduling for another night, or receiving a refund.
+Please keep in mind that if the attraction is open, then no refunds will be given, but we will do our best to reschedule purchased tickets for another night.
+If the final night is cancelled due to weather, then refunds will be given.

 Q: How long do I have to wait in line?

 Q: I have a big group.
 How many of us can enter at the same time?

 A: No more than 10 people can enter the outdoor trail at the same time.
 This is a safety issue, and also helps provide a better haunting experience for every customer.
-We will divide or combine people into groups to keep an optimal flow on busy nights.
+In 2020, we may divide large groups, but will NOT combine smaller groups into larger groups.

 Q: How long does it take to go through?